 Do you see that last button on your suit?
 Regardless of the suit cut, leave it unbuttoned.
 It has no other purpose than aesthetic.
 First-time wearers of suits often run into this problem when surfaces.

 Leaving the last button on the suit alone follows the next rule, which is to unfasten your buttons when sitting.
 That one-handed motion comes in handy in this instance and has a little bit more to it than just visual pleasure.
-Still, there are many that leave their suit buttoned up while sitting and thus end up looking uncomfortable.
+Still, many leave their suit buttoned up while sitting and thus end up looking uncomfortable.

 Shirt Button Rule

 The unbuttoned shirt from the top is not a look that works when a tie is on, so tread carefully.
-A lot of people that leave the shirt unbuttoned at the top just need a good tailor.
-Besides, a good tie length is all that matters for a great visual appearance.
+A lot of people that leave the shirt unbuttoned at the top need a good tailor.
+Besides, a right tie length is all that matters for a great visual appearance.

 Being visually stunning does not mean it should be done at the sacrifice of being comfortable.